Roger Payne: Career

-In 1975 a second LP was released, and in 1987 Payne collaborated with musician Paul Winter putting whalesong to human music.
+Payne subsequently led many expeditions on the world's oceans studying whales, their migrations, cultures and vocalizations.
+Payne was also the first to suggest fin whales and blue whales can communicate with sound across whole oceans, a theory since confirmed.
+In 1975 a second LP was released, and in 1987 Payne collaborated with musician Paul Winter in combining whalesong with human music.

-Whale recordings by Frank Watlington (with commentary by Roger Payne) were released on a Flexi disc soundsheet inside the January 1979 National Geographic magazine.
+Whale recordings by Frank Watlington (with commentary by Payne) were released on a flexi disc soundsheet inside the January 1979 National Geographic magazine.
 This issue, at 10.5 million copies, became the largest single press run of any record at the time.

-In addition to whale recordings Payne has also published books and worked with film crews on many television documentary productions and on the IMAX movie Whales: An Unforgettable Journey.
+In addition to whale recordings Payne also published books and worked with film crews on many television documentary productions and on the IMAX movie Whales: An Unforgettable Journey.

-In 1971, Payne founded Ocean Alliance, a 501(c)3 organization working with whale and ocean conservation.
-It is based in Gloucester, Massachusetts.
-He still heads the organization.
+In 1971, Payne founded Ocean Alliance, a 501(c)(3) organization working for whale and ocean conservation, based in Gloucester, Massachusetts.
 He was also an assistant professor of biology at Rockefeller University and, concurrently, a research zoologist at the Institute for Research in Animal Behavior (IRAB), run by Rockefeller University and the Wildlife Conservation Society, then known as the New York Zoological Society.
-IRAB was succeeded by the Wildlife Conservation Society's Center for Field Biology and Conservation (CFBC) in 1972, and Payne continued as a Wildlife Conservation Society research zoologist and Scientific Director of the Society's Whale Fund until 1983.
+IRAB was succeeded by the Wildlife Conservation Society's Center for Field Biology and Conservation (CFBC) in 1972, and Payne continued as a Wildlife Conservation Society research zoologist and scientific director of the society's Whale Fund until 1983.
+From 2020, Payne served as principal advisor to Project CETI (Cetacean Translation Initiative), a TED Audacious Project and nonprofit, interdisciplinary scientific and conservation initiative.
+As a member of Friends of Lolita, Inc. (aka Friends of Toki), a non–profit corporation, one of Payne's last involvements was in supporting the planned move of the captive orca Lolita from the Miami Seaquarium to a sanctuary in the Salish Sea.

+Personal life

-From 1960 to 1985 Roger Payne was married to noted elephant researcher Katharine Payne, who performed similar research on the vocalizations of elephants and humpbacks.
+From 1960 to 1985 Payne was married to whale and elephant researcher Katharine Payne, who performed similar research on the vocalizations of elephants and humpbacks.
+The couple had four children.
+Payne married actress and environmentalist Lisa Harrow in 1991.

+Payne died at his home in South Woodstock, Vermont from squamous-cell carcinoma on June 10, 2023, at the age of 88.

+Five days before his death, Payne published an essay in Time calling for a new conservation movement.
+He wrote, "As my time runs out, I am possessed with the hope that humans worldwide are smart enough and adaptable enough to put the saving of other species where it belongs: at the top of the list of our most important jobs.
+I believe that science can help us survive our folly."